LearnersGuild/curriculum-app/modules/Foundational-SQL/README.md

 ## Skills

-- can select everything from a single table
+- Can select everything from a single table in SQL
-- can select specific columns from a single table
+- Can select specific columns from a single table in SQL
-- can select a subset of the rows in a table using a where clause
+- Can select a subset of the rows in a table using a where clause in SQL
-- can select from two tables using a join on a primary key id
+- Can select from two tables using a join on a primary key id in SQL
-- can select a subset of a table using a join
+- Can select a subset of a table using a join in SQL
-- can describe the difference between a left, right, inner and outer joins
+- Can describe the difference between a left, right, inner and outer joins in SQL
-- can define a table with a auto sequencing primary key
+- Can define a table with a auto sequencing primary key in SQL

 ___Note:__ all of the skills above are applicable to any SQL server but we're practicing them in postgresql_